 Inflation Guide: Asset Allocation Based on the Inflation Trend

-This inflation guide explains why the inflation trend should be a major consideration in your portfolio asset allocation.
+This inflation guide explains why the inflation trend should be a consideration in your portfolio asset allocation.
 Then we examine each inflation trend and analyze which asset allocation categories should be considered or avoided for increasing inflation, disinflation, and deflation.

 The inflation trend, or the direction of the rate of inflation, has a profound effect on how a portfolio should be structured.
 Historical studies show asset categories perform substantially different when the inflation rate is rising from when the inflation rate is declining (disinflation), or when prices are actually falling (deflation).